Thank you for your interest in my Spotify playlists! This guide is an overview of what I look for for my lists and the best ways to reach me.

 No Songs Through Email or Direct Messages, Please!

-I prefer using SubmitHub for its quick and seamless workflow.
+I prefer using SubmitHub for its quick, efficient workflow.

 I accept both paid (Premium) and free (Standard) submissions — but may not always have Standards enabled, depending on my workload.
 If my Standards aren’t open, please try again later!